cpascual/pythoncourse-intermediate/exercises/README.md

   and click the button to set the model to the label in the bottom

-# Taurus exercise2: Taurus-ify an existing widget
+# Taurus exercise 2: Taurus-ify an existing widget

 Create a new Taurus Widget based on a QLabel that: